-The Funds' audited financial statements, accompanying notes and report of the independent registered public accounting firm appearing in the Fund's Annual Report to Shareholders on Form N-CSR for the fiscal period ended October 31, 2024, are incorporated herein by reference.
-You may request a copy of the Fund's annual report on Form N-CSR at no charge by calling (855) 563-6900 or through the Fund's website at www.nicholasx.com.
+Financial statements and annual reports will be available after the Fund has completed a fiscal year of operations.
+When available, you may request a copy of the Fund's Annual Certified Shareholder Report at no charge by calling (855) 563-6900 or through the Fund's website at www.nicholasx.com.